extremealexv/Netureon/README.md

 4. Guide you through complete removal

 ## �🔒 Security
-For security issues, please email security@netguard.local instead of using the issue tracker.
+For security issues, please email aleksandr@vasilyev.tech instead of using the issue tracker.

 ---
 Made with ❤️ by Alexander Vasilyev